 MATERIALS AND METHOD

-In vitroexperiments were conducted at Department of Plant Pathology, P.G College, Ghazipur, during 2024-25.The Poisoned food technique (Nene and Thapliyal, 1993) was used to assess the effectiveness of several seed dressing fungicides against Fusarium oxysporum f. sp.udum at the prescribed doses.
+In vitroexperiments were conducted at Department of Plant Pathology, P.G College, Ghazipur during 2024-25.The Poisoned food technique (Nene and Thapliyal, 1993) was used to assess the effectiveness of several seed dressing fungicides against Fusarium oxysporum f. sp.udum at the prescribed doses.
 Potato Dextrose Agar (PDA) was used as a basal culture medium.

 2.1 Preparation of culture media